 Quarter Life Crisis.
-This term has been familiar to me in recent years, but now, it becomes more popular to discuss, especially among people in my generation who turn 26 this year.
-You see your friends are getting married, having kids (more than one!), pursuing a higher degree, starting their own business, signing up for international races, and other fabulous kick-off in their life.
-This achievement somehow becomes a pressure as we might think that others are performing better or one step ahead.
+I have heard this term a lot in the past few years, and now, it becomes more popular to discuss, especially among people in my generation who turn 26 this year.
+You see your friends are getting married, having kids (more than one!), pursuing a higher degree, starting their own business, signing up for international races, and another fabulous kick-off in their life.
+This achievement somehow becomes a pressure as we might think that others are doing better than us or one step ahead, unconsciously.
 Neighbor's grass always looks greener, doesn't it?

-Recently, I observed some of my female friends and found that marriage is still being a trending topic to talk about.
+Recently, I observed some of my female friends and found that the topic of marriage is still becoming hot to talk about.
 “Gua udah 26 nih.
-Temen-temen gua udah pada nikah.” was the most common reason I heard from them.
-I was very tempted to reply, “So what?” but I preferred listening to them at first place and trying to put myself in their shoes.
+Temen-temen gua udah pada nikah.” was the most reason I often heard from them.
+I was very tempted to reply, “So what?” but I preferred listening to them in the first place and trying to put myself in their shoes.
 When I dug deeper, they said that they are getting to worry because they haven’t found "the one" yet, while their friends did.
-This is where insecurity starts taking over and tries to steal people's true happiness.
+In my opinion, this is where insecurity starts taking over and tries to steal people's true happiness.

-Looking at where we are now, I can say that social media is a significant contributor to an increase of people’s anxiety.
-We are easily exposed to images of other's life or achievement in virtual world, and unconsciously, it makes us compare ourselves with others.
-This process of comparation can affect our self-esteem.
-For the extreme case, some people commit suicide due to unbearable social pressure or having a never-enough-feeling.
-Psychologists highly suggest for those who have suicidal thoughts to do social media detox for a period of time.
+Looking at where we are now, I can say that social media is a significant factor in increasing people’s anxiety levels.
+We are easily exposed to the images of people's life or achievement in the virtual world, and unconsciously, it makes us compare ourselves with them.
+This process of comparison can affect our self-esteem.
+In extreme cases, some people commit suicide due to unbearable social pressure or having a never-enough feeling.
+Psychologists highly suggest for those who have suicidal thoughts do social media detox for a period of time.
 If we cannot filter the content wisely, we won't stop comparing ourselves with others.
 We always feel less.
 We feel left behind.
 And, believe me, it is not good for our mental health.

-On the other hand, hot topics like marriage, relationship and everything in between are not intensely talked about when I hang out with male friends.
+On the other hand, hot topics like marriage, relationships, and everything in between are not intensely talked about when I hang out with male friends.
 Last night, I met my male peers after weeks and we had such a good time.
-We enjoyably talked about A’s last thrilling experience on hiking exotic mountain in eastern Indonesia, B’s excitement yet nervous interview with an NGO he desired to join in, and C’s preparation to enter a dormitory life to serve his faith.
+We enjoyably talked about A’s last thrilling experience hiking an exotic mountain in eastern Indonesia, B’s exciting yet nervous interview with an NGO he desired to join in, and C’s preparation to enter a dormitory life to serve his faith.
 More interesting, huh?

 And to all my female friends: